 *Best Practices: use traces to determine the amount of time it takes for your application to respond to requests under normal conditions.
 Be sure to include the longest running requests that take the most time to respond.
 Then choose a value for ServerIOTimeout that is much larger (2X or 3X or more) than the longest response time.
 This method will ensure that your ServerIOTimeout is high enough to allow adequate time for the application to respond normally.
 Make it a negative value so that if the ServerIOTimeout pops, the plug-in will immediately mark the server down, and retry the request to a different appserver.

 RetryInterval is the time that the plug-in will wait before trying again to use an appserver that was marked down.
 The optimal value for RetryInterval depends on the number of appservers in the cluster, and the value used for ServerIOTimeout.
-I recommend using the following formula to determine the maximum RetryInterval value for your plug-in config:
+You can use the following formula to determine the maximum RetryInterval value for your plug-in config:

 (number of appservers in cluster - 1) x (absolute ServerIOTimeout) - 1